Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 To make sure you're able to do record and playback on your browser tests, make sure to configure Karma properly.

-The recordingds are separated between NodeJS recordings and browser recordings, so to use them on Karma, YOu'll at least need to add the recordings to your `files` array in your `karma.conf.js`, as follows:
+The recordings are separated between NodeJS recordings and browser recordings, so to use them on Karma, You'll at least need to add the recordings to your `files` array in your `karma.conf.js`, as follows:

     files: [